 There is also a smaller boat that sails from Arisaig, it is advisable to book on this boat as it is frequently full, more info can be found on http://www.arisaig.co.uk.

-On arrival to Eigg the volunteer manager will meet you off the boat and give you a lift to your accommodation.
+On arrival to Eigg you will be met off the boat by the islands taxi and given a lift to your accommodation.

 Is there a shop? – Yes, the islands shop is very well stocked but if you have special dietary requirements you should consider taking particular provisions with you.
 You can make enquires or place orders with them prior to your arrival through their website – http://www.isleofeiggshop.co.uk Previous volunteers have found the Eigg shop expensive compared to supermarket prices so if you are volunteering for a long period of time and on a tight budget it is advisable to bring dried foods with you like rice, pasta, crackers and biscuits etc.